NFDI4Earth FAIRness and Openness Commitment

 This work has been funded by the German Research Foundation (DFG) through the project NFDI4Earth (TA4 M4.2, DFG project no. 460036893, https://www.nfdi4earth.de/) within the German National Research Data Infrastructure (NFDI, https://www.nfdi.de/).

 We thank all contributors from the NFDI4Earth community and beyond for their questions, feedback, edits, and their inspirational work that this commitment is grounded on.
-People who have agreed are listed in alphabetical order on the website and as contributors on the Zenodo record using CRediT.
-However, we extend our sincere thanks to all unnamed contributors for their inputs, be they small, indirect, or given in passing, from the NFDI4Earth community and beyond, especially the members of the NFDI4Earth steering group and the participants of the in-person workshop “Towards a Cultural Change in ESS RDM Workshop“ at the 3rd NFDI4Earth Plenary in Dresden in May 2024.
+People who have agreed are listed in alphabetical order below using CRediT and as contributors on the Zenodo record.
+We also extend our sincere thanks to all unnamed contributors for their inputs, be they small, indirect, or given in passing, from the NFDI4Earth community and beyond, especially the members of the NFDI4Earth steering group and the participants of the in-person workshop "Towards a Cultural Change in ESS RDM" at the 3rd NFDI4Earth Plenary in Dresden in May 2024.

 Citation and feedback